w3c/wai-curricula/content/how-to-use-this-curricula.md

 This page provides further guidance on how to use the materials of the WAI Curricula.

-It helps you:

-* Assemble your course by presenting several scenarios to combine the different modules of the curricula according to specific needs.
+It helps you assemble your course by presenting several scenarios to combine the different modules of the curricula according to specific needs.

-* Select courses by presenting several indicators when analyzing course offerings.
+It also helps you select courses by presenting several indicators when analyzing course offerings.

 ## Example Scenarios